tixwho/ColdRain/README.md

 ## Tired of Cloud music service?
 ColdRain's here.

 ColdRain is a Playlist Management Software (a.k.a.
 NOT A MUSIC PLAYER) designed to provide Cloud-service level playlist & metadata control for local music lovers.
+Its name derives from a pessimistic view on Cloud Music Services (Cloud->Rain)

 #### USAGE:
 - Metadata Control: Album/Artist alias, different versions of the same song...scan automatically and minimize manual operations.